mdda/getting-to-aha-with-tpus/README.md

     - Does not appear to include LoRA
       * Though may be compatible with PEFT (needs testing)
       * How does this interact with sharding?
 Eeek
-    - While PyTorch XLA is clearly 'real'
+    - While PyTorch XLA is clearly ['real'](https://github.com/google/gemma_pytorch/blob/main/scripts/run_xla.py#L33) ...
       * Need to test whether XLA code can get 'compiled' in a similar way to JAX `jit`
 * [Keras gemma implementation](https://keras.io/keras_hub/api/models/gemma/gemma_causal_lm/) using JAX backend
   + Positives:
-    - Library appears ready for CPU, GPU and TPU
+    - Ecosystem appears ready for CPU, GPU and [TPU](https://www.kaggle.com/code/matthewdwatson/gemma-2-tpu-fine-tuning)
     - Includes LoRA, more sophisicated sampling and distribution
   + Negatives:
     - IMHO, Keras is perceived as being somewhat *lame* vs other frameworks
     - Still need to test whether fancy sampling, fancy distribution strategy, and custom training step (GRPO) can be implemented *at the same time*

+So far:
+* `nnx` has suceeded in:
+  + causing me to labouriously debug and fix the example library
+  + wasting many GPU hours frustratedly trying to `nnx.jit` things without crashing the VM
+* `gemma` (GDM library)
+  + only has a greedy Sampler - which would need fixing
+  + relies very heavily on `kauldron` to do fancy things
+* PyTorch looks interesting, though would need:
+  + LoRA to be added (ideally using PEFT)
+  + actual benchmarking on TPUs vs JAX (time-consuming)
+* Keras.JAX seems likely to be a good basis,
+  + though it remains to be seen whether it works as advertised as the model/RL gets more complex

 ---